Legcord/Legcord/docs/examples/clipboard-fallback-plugin/README.md

 Unable to determine render window for element [object HTMLDocument]
 ```

-This plugin patches `navigator.clipboard.writeText` and `navigator.clipboard.write` in the Discord page and falls back to a selection-based `document.execCommand("copy")` copy path.
+This plugin patches `navigator.clipboard.writeText` in the Discord page and falls back to a selection-based `document.execCommand("copy")` copy path.

-For image payloads, it converts the image Blob into a data URL, places it in a temporary off-screen editable element, selects it, and copies that selection.
-This is a browser fallback, so native Clipboard API image writes are still preferable when they work, but it covers the Legcord failure mode where Discord's Clipboard API call is blocked.
+## Known limitation

+Legcord's native **Copy Image** context-menu action does not go through `navigator.clipboard.writeText` or `navigator.clipboard.write` in the page.
+It is handled by Electron's main-process context menu (`webContents.copyImageAt(...)`), so a renderer/custom-bundle plugin cannot reliably fix image copying.
+That needs a Legcord main-process fix or a filesystem plugin with main/preload access on newer Legcord versions.

 ## Install on Legcord versions with filesystem plugins